mayank64ce/ML-Master/README.md

 )
 response = self.client.completions.create(**params)
 ```
+If your API does not support this interface or you are using a closed source model(e.g. gpt-5) as coding model, please add `agent.steerable_reasoning=false` to `run.sh`.
+This may result in some performance loss.

 Set your `base_url` and `api_key` in the `run.sh` script.
 **GPT-4o** is used *only* for evaluation and feedback, consistent with **[MLE-Bench](https://github.com/openai/mle-bench)**.